yukihirop/r2-oas/GEMSPEC.md

 Configureless and no DSL. 👍 But you can also configure.
+Manage with yaml file instead of Ruby code.
 Loosely coupled to your Rails project. 👍
 So If it doesn't, you can always stop easily. 😢
 Generate api docment(OpenAPI) side only from `Rails` routing.